zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(\bm{c}\\) is the center of the sphere, \\(R\\) is its radius, \\(h\\) is the altitude, and \\(H\\) is the [scale height](https://en.wikipedia.org/wiki/Scale_height) as before.
 In this context, \\(k\\) and \\(\bm{\sigma_t} k\\) represent the density and the value of the attenuation coefficient at the sea level, respectively.
 This formula gives the density of an [isothermal atmosphere](http://www.feynmanlectures.caltech.edu/I_40.html) that does not exhibit [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction), which is not physically plausible.

-Before proceeding with the derivation, it's helpful to understand the geometric setting (after all, a picture is worth a thousand words).
+Before proceeding with the derivation, it is helpful to understand the geometric setting (after all, a picture is worth a thousand words).
 Personally, I found the article by [Christian Schüler](https://twitter.com/aries_code) in [GPU Gems 3](http://www.gameenginegems.net/gemsdb/article.php?id=1133) to be immensely helpful, and I encourage you to check it out if you still have questions after reading my explanation below.

 #### Geometric Configuration of a Spherical Atmosphere